-Other ways to help determine if the shoe fits
+How to choose a college: Other ways to help determine if the shoe fits

 It’s here that you will want to begin looking at the personality of the college.
 Is the campus very conservative and you consider yourself pretty liberal?
 Is the percentage of students belonging to fraternities and sororities a number that excites you or scares you?

 I always ask current students at a college, “If you could change one thing about this school, what would you change?”
-If they tell you it’s the quality of the ground beef, that’s one thing, but if they tell you that they can’t get into the classes they need, won’t graduate on time, or find it difficult gaining access to their professors, you might feel differently.
+If they tell you it’s the quality of the ground beef, that’s one thing.
+But, if they tell you that they can’t get into the classes they need, won’t graduate on time, or find it difficult gaining access to their professors, you might feel differently.

-How NOT to choose a college
+How NOT to Choose a College

 - Ask current students about the shortcomings of the college.
 Every school will have strengths and weaknesses.
 Make sure you can live with the worst weaknesses at any college you’re considering.